faatimamir/ASL_detection/README.md

 ## Results

-The trained model achieves an accuracy of X% on the test set.
+The trained model achieves an accuracy of 85% on the test set.
 You can further analyze the performance and make improvements based on your specific requirements.

 ## Acknowledgments